GregerTomas/English/topics/parts-of-speech/pronouns/pronouns.md

 ## Alone pronoun

-The subject pronoun form is preferred.
+The object pronoun form is preferred.

 > Come here.
 Who?
 Me? <br/>
 > Who is it?
 Me! <br/>